Identify Your Ideal

 - Create a brand-new high-value freebie.
 Then reach out to past clients and customers and ask if they’d like early access to your not-yet-released freebie.
 If they say yes, ask if they’d be kind enough to share it with their friends.

-- If you’re further along in your journey as a business coach and you already have a following, think about writing a book.
+- If you’re further along in your journey as a coach and you already have a following, think about writing a book.
 You can self-publish or pitch to traditional publishers.

 - Attend in-person seminars and events, and share your website and social media addresses with relevant people.